-Interview: Chicken Hirsch of Country Joe and the Fish
+Interview: Chicken Hirsh of Country Joe and the Fish

-Interview: Chicken Hirsch of Country Joe and the Fish
+Interview: Chicken Hirsh of Country Joe and the Fish

 Bassam Habal: You’re living out in an Ashland these days?